 This means VAT prepayment alone does not necessarily eliminate additional import-related charges.

-Will these EU and UK customs changes affect checkout or delivery experiences?
+Will these EU customs changes affect checkout or delivery experiences?

 Not when managed through Passport.
 Passport’s Seller-of-Record® model and in-country enablement infrastructure are designed to absorb regulatory complexity and manage duties, VAT, and clearance fees behind the scenes—ensuring a seamless checkout and delivery experience for consumers.